marcopchen/Gravity/_posts/2018-08-20-truth-about-coding-bootcamps.md

 You probably already know that a bootcamp program costs thousands and thousands of dollars.
 The one I did was part-time and cost $15,680.
 The full-time program at the same school costs $17,610.
 Those numbers are on par with what you can expect to attend a bootcamp program.
 That's a lot of money.

 I finished my program toward the end of June 2018, and the one thing you're probably wondering about the most is how the job search went.
 Well, I landed a job!
 It was after around 1.5 months from graduating.
-First of all, this is really fast.
+First of all, this is very fast.
 Most people don't get jobs that soon.
 You can check out [CIRR](https://cirr.org/) for data on how bootcamp graduates fare in getting employed and how much they get paid.

 For me, doing the bootcamp was an investment that absolutely did pay off.
 I got my start in tech because of it, and the earning potential of my working career has now skyrocketed.
 However, I want to say that this may not be the case for everyone.